NandaBahtiar/Contact-Book/README.md

 # Contact Book API

 This is a simple RESTful API for a Contact Book application built with Spring Boot.
-It allows you to perform basic CRUD (Create, Read, Update, Delete) operations on contacts.
+This API allows you to perform basic CRUD (Create, Read, Update, Delete) operations on contacts. this project is a test from maybank
 ## About The Project

 This project provides a backend service for managing a list of contacts.
 Each contact has a name, email, and phone number.
 The API is secured, requiring authentication for all endpoints.